bryanteh828/stock-market-monitoring-project/Readme.txt

 ---------------------------------------------------------------------------------
-How this is used:
+How to use:

 multiple scripts >>
+	>> Track watchlist - script 1a-b, 2a-b, 4a-d *sequence in batch-script.py
-	>> Track portfolio - script 2a, 2b, 3a, 3b, 3c
+	>> Track portfolio - script 1a-b, 2a-b, 3a-c *sequence in batch-script.py
 	>> Track a list of Stocks (not necessarily stocks you have bought) - script 3a.

 single script >>